MikeKaluga/sustainability-report-compliance-nlp/README.md

 4. Use the interface to:
    - Select the standard and one or more report PDFs.
    - Perform matching for individual or multiple reports.
+   - **Analyze matches with LLM**: After matching, select a requirement and click "Analyze with LLM" to perform a qualitative analysis using the local Llama 8B model.
    - Export results for further analysis.

 ## License